Use this file to discover all available pages before exploring further.

 for Chrome extensions.

-We can display the warning by reading theoriginUrl
+We can display the warning by reading the originUrl query parameter:

 list of domains to ignore.
 It’s up to you how you want to store this data, but